loganmarkley/Pathfinder/frontend-directory/README.md

 ## Functionalities
 - **User Interface**: A user-friendly interface to input route data
 - **Dynamic Pricing Display**: Showcases pricing and route suggestions fetched from the backend

-## Getting Started
-1. Clone the repository
-2. Navigate to the frontend directory
-3. Run `npm install` to install dependencies
-4. Serve the application with `ng serve`